Waziup/learning-center-content/content/en/courses/7.AIDataScience/3.ComputerVision/_index.md

 weights slowed down.

 In the following, these procedures are examined in terms of **size of the batching**.
 However, since it is usually not possible to load the entire training data into the main memory, batching was developed.
-It indicates how many images at once can be learned from the network before the weights or parameters are updated will.
+It indicates how many images at once can be learned from the network before the weights or parameters are updated.
 For this reason, a CNN with a smaller batch size also learns faster, since the weights are updated more often.
 However, this also results in a crucial disadvantage, because the smaller the size of the batch, the less accurate it is
 Estimation of the gradient.
 This is to be illustrated as an example below.